lowRISC/container-hotplug/README.md

 ## Usage

-This tool wraps `runc` command, with the additional hotplug feature.
-Therefore, it can be used as a drop in replace for many container managers/orchestrators that makes use of runc as runtime.
+This tool wraps `runc` with the additional hotplug feature, therefore it can be used as a drop in replace for many container managers/orchestrators such as Docker, Podman, and Kubernetes.
 You need to ensure `runc` is available in your `PATH` so `container-hotplug` can find it.

 It supports two annotations, `org.lowrisc.hotplug.device` and `org.lowrisc.hotplug.symlinks`.